kaserekahenrys/Jumia-Web-Scraping/README.md

 # How to use it

- Specifying the url eg : url_base <- 'https://www.jumia.com.ng/smartphones/'
+ Specifying the url eg : urlbas <- 'https://www.jumia.com.ng/smartphones/'
- You can change the url name according to what you want to scrape In case you want to scrape televisions data you will write url_base <- 'https://www.jumia.com.ng/televisions/' But you must get the url from jumia
+ You can change the url name according to what you want to scrape In case you want to scrape televisions data you will write urlbas <- 'https://www.jumia.com.ng/televisions/' But you must get the url from jumia

  # Contributors